 Send your own message to Prime Justin Trudea, or cut and paste the text from below.
 Email: email@example.com

-Dear Prime Minister Harper,
+Dear Prime Minister Trudeau,

-I want to see the federal government pay its fair share of health costs while leading a national discussion on how to improve the health and health care of all Canadians.
+I want to see the federal government pay their fair share of health costs while leading a national discussion on how to improve the health and health care of all Canadians.
 I urge you to sit down with the Premiers as soon as possible to advance this objective.

 Constant vigilance is required to ensure that our public health care system is universally accessible to all Canadians irrespective of wealth.
 Calls to allow private insurance and for-profit delivery of health care will get louder as governments look to reduce deficits.
 All evidence shows, when for-profit companies are involved, patients pay more and get less.

-Get informed: visit medicare.ca and www.mybettermedicare.ca.
+Get Informed: visit medicare.ca

 First Nations children are often denied services available to all other children because of payment and jurisdictional disputes within and between the federal and provincial/territorial governments.
 Jordan’s Principle is a child first principle named in memory of Jordan River Anderson and calls on the government of first contact to pay for services for the child and then seek reimbursement later so the child does not get tragically caught in the middle of government red tape.

-Get informed: visit www.canadianlabour.ca.
+Get Informed: visit http://www.fncfcs.com/jordans-principle